Cashmere, while expensive, will keep you really really warm without adding bulk under your coat.

 I live in Minneapolis and have the same problem.
 I wear a lot of boots (be they tall, shorter, granny, vintage, but NEVER Uggs) and usually wear tights with knee socks under the boots.
 I’m a layering kind of gal since you never know what’s going to happen in the winter.
 When it’s -20 outside, coming inside, I get really hot fast.
 So I usually layer a tank, then a long sleeve, then a cardigan or sweater or thick vest.
 I’ve also found many chic vintage wool coats to wear around (especially long ones) so I don’t have to look like I am going snowmobiling everyday.
 I’m never without a scarf and earmuffs!
-Good luck neighbor to the north!posted about 5 years ago
+Good luck neighbor to the north!posted almost 6 years ago

 tights and layered sweaters and stuff sounds very nice …. thanks chictopians !

 lol futurelint, i know exactly what you mean by snowmobiling outfits.. they are soo funny, especially when little kids in canada are forced to wear full snowsuits and boots in the winter it’s sooo funny.